Cli4d/Git-Ready-Software-Dev-Tooling-with-Git-GitHub-and-Open-Source/Games/Vision-Board.md

 After reviewing and resolving any conflicts, merge the pull requests into the main branch of the repository.

 ### Celebrate
 Congratulations!
-You have successfully created a vision board using memes/images that represents your team's goals for Game of Learners Season 4.
+You have successfully created a vision board using memes/images that represents your team's goals.

 ## Share your creation
-Share your vision board with the Game of Learners community using the hashtag #GOLvisionboard, #GOLSN4, #GOLSeason4, #GameofLearners
+Share your vision board with the community

 ### Best Practices
 - Create meaningful branch names that describe your contribution.